make-on-the-lake/sumobot_bt/README.md

 ----------|------------
 1         | Start (0xAB)
 1         | Message ID (0x01)
-2         | Left Motor
+4         | Left Motor
-2         | Right Motor
+4         | Right Motor
-8         | Padding (Zeroes)
+4         | Padding (Zeroes)
 1         | Parity Byte
 1         | End (0xEF)

-Left Motor and Right Motor are 2-byte ints, with a range from 0 to 1024.
+Left Motor and Right Motor are 4-byte unsigned ints, with a range from 0 to 1024.
 512 is resting, 0 is full reverse, and 1024 is full forward.

 #### Button